Jade Thirlwall Ups Her Fashion Game In Eye-Catching Pink Co-Ord For 2020 MTV EMAs Red Carpet Look

 Aside from hosting, Little Mix also took home two awards.
 According to MTV, they won Best Pop and Best UK & Ireland act.

-On the night, they performed their latest single, “Sweet Melody,” which can be watched on MTV International’s official YouTube channel here.
+On the night, they performed their latest single, “Sweet Melody,” with full choreography.
 Group member Jesy Nelson did not attend due to her being unwell, per OK!

 On November 6, Little Mix dropped their sixth studio album, Confetti, which received praise from music critics and their fanbase, also known as Mixers.
 As previously reported by The Inquisitr, the album’s hashtag became a trending topic on Twitter on the day of its release.
 On Metacritic, the record currently has a Metascore of 72 based on seven reviews.